-Rabbinic Concerns and the Parameters of צער בעלי חיים
+Rabbinic Concerns and the Parameters of צער בעלי היים

 The classical rabbis coined the terminology צער בעלי חיים as a way of expressing the requirement to avoid inflicting suffering on animals and to relieve the suffering of animals that is expressed in the biblical verses on compassion for animals.
 In b.
 Bava Metzia 32a-32b, the principle comes into effect in the requirement to unload an animal struggling under its burden.
+The

-The animal must be unloaded by a passerby because the suffering of animals must be relieved.
-12 animals were reserved in general for labor.
+This would make it appear that meat frequently appeared in the ancient Israelite diet.
+Yet, in fact, it seems that the main items of the ancient Israelite diet were grains, dairy products, fruit, and vegetables and that domestic animals were reserved in general for labor.
 (See Oded Borowski, "Eat, Drink and Be Merry: The Mediterranean Diet," Near Eastern Archaeology 67 [2004], 99-100; Edwin Firmage, "Zoology [Animal Profiles]," Anchor Bible Dictionary, VI.1120.)
 Meat was not part of the daily diet of the average ancient Israelite.
 It was eaten as part of a special meal, prepared for entertaining guests (Genesis 18:6-8) or for celebrating festivals and civic events.
-The average diet was most likely similar to what the workers in the field in the book of Ruth are described as eating --bread dipped in vinegar, and parched and roasted grain.
+The average diet was most likely similar to what the workers in the field in the book of Ruth are described as eating -- bread dipped in vinegar, and parched and roasted grain.
 (Ruth 2:14)

-11 For an annotated listing of rabbinic works dealing with this principle, see Hayyim Hezekiah Medini, Sdei ħemed (ed.
+&lt;sup>10 For an annotated listing of rabbinic works dealing with this principle, see Hayyim Hezekiah Medini, Sdei ḥemed (ed.
 Sheneurson; New York: n.p., 1959), pp. 639b-640a.
 For a general survey in English, see Noah J. Cohen, Tsa'ar ba'ale ḥayim: The Prevention of Cruelty to Animals -- Its Bases, Development, and Legislation in Hebrew Literature (Jerusalem: Feldheim, 1976).